Example of Groupthink: Mass Panic Selling at Market Bottom

 Navigating the Currents of Groupthink

-In the world of investing, navigating the currents of groupthink is essential.
+Navigating the currents of groupthink is essential in investing.
 The pervasive mass mindset often leads to financial missteps, as investors sell when opportunity knocks and buy when caution signals.

 Breaking away from groupthink requires more than mere knowledge; it demands the courage to challenge the status quo and embrace unconventional thinking.
 It’s about recognizing the thin line between genuine knowledge and the illusion of knowledge.